 - Purpose of the call, if business calls are charged to the room

 Car rental contract

 The supporting documentation is the official record for the Purchasing Card transactions and must be retained by the department/site manager for seven years.
 The site manager is responsible for record retention and ensuring documentation is available for reviews/audits.

 Audits and edits should be completed according to the bi-weekly schedule to ensure proper posting to the General Ledger.
 The bi-weekly cycle and edit deadlines are indicated on the Site Manager Editing Schedule.
-The person reconciling the transactions to WISDM or PVS Net should not have access to the card.
-After reconciling the cardholder’s Statement of Account Report and documentation to the PVS Net system, the reviewer must sign and date the statement, indicating the review process is complete and the statement has been reconciled.
+The person reconciling the transactions to WISDM or Access Online should not have access to the card.
+After reconciling the Cardholder Statement and documentation to Access Onlione, the reviewer must sign and date the statement, indicating the review process is complete and the statement has been reconciled.
 Before approving the transactions, check the following information: